 The inter-generational bond between grandparent and grandchild is tenderly told in this beautifully illustrated book about a hare named Harris and his silvery-whiskered Granddad, written by award-winning illustrator and author Catherine Rayner.

-it’s the distance of years that lends grandparents an aura of sage wisdom – at least in their grandchildren’s eyes.
+There exists an ever-so-special relationship between grandparents and their grandchildren.
+Perhaps it’s the distance of years that lends grandparents an aura of sage wisdom – at least in their grandchildren’s eyes.
 Or maybe it’s just that, in their ‘autumn’ years, grandparents can take the time to stop and talk with their offspring.

 Whatever the reason, it’s not surprising that the “very small” Harris turns to his grandfather to ask: “Why do I have such enormous feet, Grandad.”
-And so the little hare’s Granddad gently proceeds to show Harris how, sometimes, the very thing you consider
+And so the little hare’s Granddad gently proceeds to show Harris how, sometimes, the very thing you consider to be your undoing could turn out to be your saving grace.

 “I’ve always had very large feet, so I am curious about them,” admits Catherine Rayner.
 “But this book is really about learning.”